nextstrain/nextstrain.org/static-site/content/docs/01-getting-started/04-local-installation.md

 ### Install auspice from source

-This gives us the same advantages as installing augur from source 😀 Note that here i'm using conda to create an "auspice" environment with nodejs installed -- if you'd prefer to do something else then just replace those two steps.
+This gives us the same advantages as installing augur from source 😀 Note that here I'm using conda to create an "auspice" environment with nodejs installed -- if you'd prefer to do something else then just replace those two steps.

 ```
 # use conda to create an environment with nodejs 10
 conda create -yn auspice nodejs=10
 conda activate auspice
-# grab the github auspice repo
+# grab the GitHub auspice repo
 git checkout https://github.com/nextstrain/auspice.git
 cd auspice
 # install using npm